Preparing for Your Newborn Session

 • Props Used

 I want the beauty of your baby to the focus of the photo, so I use simple, natural props in my images.
 My style is soft colors, neutrals, and earth tones.
 I will bring a variety of accessories for you to choose from: wraps, headbands, hats, bonnets, beanies, skirts, and pants.
-For complete newborn sessions I also bring 2 props such as a wooden bowl, basket, or crate to photograph your baby in.
+For complete newborn sessions I also bring 2 props, usually a wooden bowl and crate, to photograph your baby in.
 Please limit any personal keepsakes or outfits you hope to include in the session to 1-2 items, and let me know about these items in advance.

 • Family & Sibling Photos